One Day Series 2023

 Will the routes be signed?

-To follow the route, you will need to upload the route to your navigation device before the event.
+No. To follow the route yourself, you will need to upload the route to your GPS navigation device before the event.
 Riders should ensure that they have the route available and that they are able to follow it.
+If you are not able to load the route yourself, please make the organisers aware so that they can make sure you are able to ride with someone who does.

-The route will be available to download one week before the ride.
+The route will be available to download before the ride.

 What are the requirements for joining the ride?